 'Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 Love your neighbor as yourself.' - Mark:30-31

 The St. James House, often affectionately dubbed, “The Big House,” is in fact quite big.
 It has a preschool in the basement, host family apartment, common living room, common kitchen, common dining room, guy’s apartment, girl’s apartment, as well as a comfortable guest room.
-The House is located on the Church lawn, across from Saint John Orthodox Christian School, and overlooks the Cook Inlet to the south and the Chugiak Mountains to the north.
+The House is located on the Church lawn, across from Saint John Orthodox Christian School, and overlooks the Cook Inlet to the south, the Chugach Mountains to the East, and the Talkeetna Mountains to the North.
 It is a treasured heirloom of the community, often thought as the ‘living room’ of the Church.
 Many of the members of St. John’s have lived in the St. James House at some point.
 One of the unique aspects of St. John’s is that member families live within walking distance of the Church.
 This allows for the residents of the St. James House to experience what it is to live within the midst of a Christian community.
 There is seldom a dull moment in and around the House with so much interaction with the church, school and neighbors.
 You can read more about the interesting history of the Saint James House on the About Us/Our Parish and the Facilities pages of our website.
 You will find, among other things, that the House was once a Catholic convent visited by Fr.
 Thomas Merton.

 "The Work of our Hands"

 'May the favor of the Lord our God rest on us; establish the work of our hands for us- yes, establish the work of our hands.' - Psalms 90:17